sumonst21/python-basics/README.md

 - str, or string: a type to represent text.
 You can use single or double quotes to build a string.
 - bool, or boolean: a type to represent logical values.
 Can only be True or False (the capitalization is important!).

+## Operations with other types
+Filip mentioned that different types behave differently in Python.

+When you sum two strings, for example, you'll get different behavior than when you sum two integers or two booleans.